projen/projen/API.md

 [TypeScriptProjectOptions](#projen-typescriptprojectoptions)|*No description*
 [TypescriptConfigOptions](#projen-typescriptconfigoptions)|*No description*
 [VersionOptions](#projen-versionoptions)|*No description*
+[WorkspaceConfigOptions](#projen-workspaceconfigoptions)|Base options for configuring container-based IDE tools.
+[WorkspaceDockerImage](#projen-workspacedockerimage)|Options for specifying the Docker image of a container-based IDE.
 [YamlFileOptions](#projen-yamlfileoptions)|*No description*
 [github.DependabotIgnore](#projen-github-dependabotignore)|You can use the `ignore` option to customize which dependencies are updated.
 [github.DependabotOptions](#projen-github-dependabotoptions)|*No description*